Temasys/AdapterJS/README.md

 ##### `attachMediaStream(element, stream)`

 taken over for compatibility with the original adapter.js from Google.
 Feeds a MediaStream object into video and audio tags.
+Calling attachMediaStream(element, null) will detach any existing stream from the element.
+The stream will still be running and available to be attached to any rendering element.

 ##### `reattachMediaStream(elementFrom, elementTo)`